nismod/irv-autopkg/ccgautopkg/README.md

 Integration tests in `tests/dataproc/integration/processors` all run standalone (without Redis / Celery), but you'll need access to the source data for each processor (see above).

+__NOTE__: Test for geopkg (test_natural_earth_vector) loading include a load from shapefile to postgres - the API database is used for this test and configured user requires insert and delete rights on the api database for the test to succeed.

 ```bash
 # Run tests locally
 python -m unittest discover tests/dataproc